Microwave89/asmtest/README.md

 - A leaf function is NOT required to have a function prologue.

-- When using local variables within a leaf function the space required for them is equal to the sum of all variable sizes, rounded up to an 8 byte aligned value.
-The computed value is to be inserted in a sub rsp, xxx instruction.
+- Using local variables within a leaf function requires you to write a "sub rsp, XYZ" function.
+- XYZ is given by: THE SUM OF ALL VARIABLE SIZES, ROUNDED UP TO AN 8 BYTE ALIGNED VALUE.
+- Before exiting the function you must write an "add rsp, XYZ" instruction.

-- In a leaf function the first variable is found @ rsp.
-Subsequent ones @ rsp+firstVariableSize.
+- In a leaf function THE FIRST VARIABLE is found at "rsp + 0".
+Subsequent ones at "rsp + sizeOfFirstVariable".

-- Existence of a function PROLOGUE requires always a corresponding EPILOGUE.
+- Existence of a function PROLOGUE requires always a corresponding EPILOGUE:
+- --> Each previous "sub rsp, XYZ" must now be matched with a "add rsp, XYZ", where "XYZ" must be the VERY SAME value.
+- --> Each previous "push r??" must now be matched with a "pop r??", where "r??" must be the VERY SAME register.
+- --> "push R??" before "sub rsp, XYZ" and "add rsp, XYZ" before "pop R??".
+Example:

+someFunction PROC

+    push rsi    ;Prologue
+    push rdi
+    sub rsp, 18h
+    nop     ;Actual calculations
+    add rsp, 18h    ;Epilogue
+    pop rdi
+    pop rsi
+    ret

+someFunction ENDP

 - A FRAME function calls other functions or issues syscall instructions, and MUST employ a function prologue.
 After execution of the prologue, the stack pointer MUST be 16-bit aligned, say, it must look like 0x???????????????0!